Murphy-Joe/AbandonedWordleAlgo/README.md

 | epoxy | dodge | booze | diode | evoke |

-`Ideally, we would pick a word from the list that would either`
+`Ideally, we would pick a word from the list that would eithe

+r`
 1. Be correct
 2. Narrow down the field to one other answer if incorrect
 ---